shjucsd/cse15l-lab-reports/lab-report1.md

 * Running different commands
 Here are some of the commands along with their outputs I ran on my system while being remotely connected to the server.
 ![Image](res1.png)
 ![Image](res2.png)
 ![Image](res3.png)
+1. `cd` - change directory - Since it is passed with no argument, it changes the directory to home directory which is where I am already at.
+Similary `cd ~` also goes to the home directory.
+2. `ls -lat` displays the files which were modified most recently
+3. `ls -a` displays the names of the files which have **.** in their extension
+4. `cp /home/linux/ieng6/cs15lsp23/public/hello.txt ~/` represents we are trying to copy a file to a new source but since the file doesn't exist at present it shows that no direcrory/file found.
+5. Similarly, for `cat /home/linux/ieng6/cs15lsp23/public/hello.txt`as well, since no file by hello.txt exists, the terminal displays that file is not found.

+PS: At first, I didn't understand the why the command ls - lat and ls -a displayed the outputs they did, but after asking the tutor present and searching about them on Google, I understood it.